A Sealed-bid Auction with Fund Binding: Preventing Maximum Bidding Price Leakage: Introduction

 \subsection{Background}

-Non-Fungible Tokens (NFTs) have received much attention recently, as digital assets such as artworks have been traded on blockchains, and open-bid auctions via smart contracts have been frequently held.
+Non-Fungible Tokens (NFTs) have received much attention recently, as digital assets such as artworks have been traded on blockchains, and open-bid auctions based on smart contracts have been frequently held.
 For example, the NFT of Kabosu (the name of the female Shiba Inu dog that became the Internet meme \lq\lq Doge") was one of the most expensive NFT of all, with a bidding price of 1696.9 ETH (approximately 400 million USD using the Ether price on June 11, 2021). \footnote{Transaction detail is available at \url{https://etherscan.io/tx/0x8668bb338f7cf9896db75c00e8bef18cc549d04b2dcaf1cee01dc0e1522e7e87}} Thus, open-bid auctions based on smart contracts have been used for transactions of relatively expensive assets and have acquired a certain degree of reliability.
-However, they also treated relatively cheap assets; for example, the mean price of NFTs traded during July 2021 was approximately 711 USD. \footnote{We calculate it from data obtained by NFT market place OpenSea (\url{https://dune.xyz/rchen8/opensea})}
+They also treated relatively cheap assets; for example, the median price of NFTs traded during May 2023 was approximately 300 USD. \footnote{Calculation detail is available at (\url{https://dune.com/queries/351118})} As another merit of employing smart contracts, it has a high affinity with NFTs (since they are also based on a blockchain-related technology) and it is easy to directly provide the NFT to the winner of the auction.
+We remark that any data preserved on the blockchain are open.
+Thus we need to carefully consider security and privacy when we design a protocol employing a smart contract because anyone obtains data used by the smart contract.

-If the bidding prices of other bidders are open, then other potential bidders can determine their bidding prices according to these bids.
-In addition, if smart contracts are employed, anyone can view the balance of addresses used during the bidding process and guess the budgets of other bidders.
+In an open-bid auction, there are two types, English auction and Dutch auction.
+In an English auction, bidders compete to raise the bidding price until there is only one bidder left.
+In a Dutch auction, the price is decreased from the initial amount until the first bidder appears.
+In a sealed-bid auction, the second-price sealed-bid is called the Vickrey auction where the winner pays the second highest bid.
+Krishna~\cite{Krishna} showed that, based on game theory, the English auction is equivalent to the Vickrey auction when bidders evaluate the value of the item in private.
+Moreover, the Dutch auction is strategically equivalent to the first-price sealed-bid auction (see a nice summarization given by Bag et al.~\cite{BagHSR20}).
+Since smart contracts are recently employed, to the best of our knowledge, no game theoretic estimation against an auction based on a smart contract has been shown.
+However, as a fact, anyone can view the balance of addresses used during the bidding process if smart contracts are employed, and can guess the budgets of other bidders.
 Thus, the final selling price may be lower because bidders do not bid a price higher than the budgets of other bidders.
-This is to the detriment of the seller and auctioneer.
-Therefore, it is desirable to employ sealed-bid auction in which no bidder can know the bidding prices of other bidders in advance.
+This could be a detriment of the seller and auctioneer.
+Therefore, it seems desirable to guarantee that no bidder can know the balance of addresses of other bidders in advance when a smart contract is employed.